 The world of fresh feeding is confusing and overwhelming enough with just the corporations to contend with; when you add in a bunch of strangers on the internet criticising every single thing you do or every question you ask or every bit of input you offer, it makes me want to slam my laptop shut and feed my dog Pal in protest.
 The point of this post is not to offer the answers one way or the other (that’d be impossible and totally contradictory to the point I’m making); more than anything, it’s really just to say “I get it.”
 It’s OK to not know everything and get overwhelmed.
 I do.
 There is almost never one single right answer to a question.
 I’m still learning and my opinion on many things has changed over time and will continue to change in the future.
 The person who types the loudest isn’t necessarily the most knowledgeable.
 And even if they are, it’s OK to do something different.
 You’re not a bad person if you don’t feed your pets gourmet meals that look like the animal equivalent of an Instagram yogi’s smoothie bowl for breakfast, lunch and dinner.
 It’s OK to not give them breakfast or lunch at all.
 It’s OK to give your pets chemical treatments and vaccinations if you feel that it is the best choice for them (and for you).
 It’s OK not to, too.
 If someone disagrees with you in a comments thread, it’s OK to turn off notifications and walk away (trust me, I do it ALL the time and you WILL feel better for it).
 Don’t worry what everyone else is doing.
 Don’t give up.
 Don’t panic.
 Breathe.

 There are heaps of really great resources out there and heap of really average ones.
 Find the ones that work for you and chuck the rest in the bin.
 My door is always open, and you are totally welcome to email me, Facebook me, Instagram me, call me, turn up at my house, whatever.
-I have free resources HERE and all of my nutrition products cover the most common concerns and have loads of flexibility built in to suit different lifestyles and levels of experience.
+I have free resources HERE and all of the nutrition products in my shop cover the most common concerns and have loads of flexibility built in to suit different lifestyles and levels of experience.
 If you buy a nutrition plan and you are finding it too much work, email me and I can give you my recommendations for commercial products to use as a base or a backup.
 Ask me stuff!
 I love it.
 Honest.